Sneezes from people who have congested noses and a full set of teeth travel about 60% farther than from people who don’t, according to a new study.

 When they simulated sneezes in the different models, they found that the spray distance of droplets expelled when a person has a congested nose and a full set of teeth is about 60 percent greater than when they do not.

-The results indicate that when someone keeps their nose clear, such as by blowing it into a tissue, that they could be reducing the distance their germs travel.
+The results indicate that when someone keeps their nose clear, such as by blowing it into a tissue, they could be reducing the distance their germs travel.

 The researchers also simulated three types of saliva: thin, medium, and thick.